 What time of day is cheapest to fly?

 France flights can be made cheaper if you choose a flight in the afternoon.
-Booking a flight in the evening will likely mean higher prices.
+Booking a flight in the morning will likely mean higher prices.

 When is the best time to book a flight to France?

 The best time to book your flights to France depends entirely on where you are planning on visiting.
 Whether you are after a white snowy experience or want to relax on the beaches in the Summer, you should secure your flight tickets at least two or three months in advance to have the best chances of finding the cheapest flights tickets.
 If you are flexible with your dates and your location then you’ll find the cheapest flights to France without much trouble providing you secure your flight tickets in advance.
 Depending on the weather and the wind, the left hand side of the plane should provide you with views of the Eiffel Tower, however if the weather goes well you’ll find the sun can be beaming on that side.

 How long is the flight to France?

 Flights from London to Paris: 1 hour 15 minutes

 Flights from Manchester to Nice: 3 hours 55 minutes

 Flights from Birmingham to Paris: 1 hour 15 minutes

 Flights from Glasgow to Lyon: 4 hours 05 minutes

 British Airways, easyJet, Air France and Iberia are just a few of the airlines that operate flights to France.
 The overall price will vary depending on where exactly you want to travel to.
 Iberia and easyJet generally provide cheap flights to France whereas British Airways would be slightly more expensive.
 That said they offer free snacks and drinks onboard their flights.
 Once you’ve settled on your destination, make sure to secure your flight tickets early to get the cheapest flights to France.